matthias-reis/aithir.de/_content/storylines/the-bond.md

 drone.
 They saw the gazebo, but on the outside the sky turned black and white just like on the telescope feed before.

-"No, That can't be", repeated Dars.
+"No, that can't be", repeated Dars.
 "Marisol, what's going on?
 Where are we?"

 "Sir, I don't know.
 I've checked the navigation sensors.
 They don't catch any stars for calibration anymore.
 Even when the sky is not white, there are no